Long Fibre Diet

 In modern times, the picture of the ideal equine habitat is often depicted as a lush grass pasture, but in fact that does not resemble the habitat where horses evolved.
 In the wild, they travel on pathways and tracks through their territory and forage over large areas on sparse grasses, herbs, shrubs, barks and mineral sinks.
 The constant movement is not only necessary to access all of the required nutrition, but is also beneficial to the healthy function of the digestive tract, circulation, hooves and body in general.
 Standing in a lush pasture and gorging on a rich monoculture of grass day after day can be a recipe for problems like laminitis, obesity and digestive upset.
 Of course, as with everything, it is not as simple as that either.
 Pastures that are managed with those considerations in mind in areas where the forage season is long work very well for many, and it is also possible to feed a poor diet on hay if the wrong species, nutrition balance and cuts are used.
 After considering all of the health aspects and our own capacity, we have chosen an approach that seems to suit our horses.

 We try to mimic the natural grazing behaviour with a few strategies.
 Our horses live on what is called a 'dry lot' where there is very little natural grass, but they have access to forage at all times, called 'free choice' or 'ad lib'.
-We purchase a selection of hay that is harvested at different times during the growing season and stored for use throughout the year.
+We purchase a selection of hay that is the highest quality available in our region - well made, free of mould and nutritious.
 This cured hay is actually grass, but it is much drier than when it was growing in the field, and it maintains its nutritional value and quality for a long time if stored properly.
 The hay is distributed around the perimeter of the paddock in piles to encourage movement.
 We focus on the early season cuts which are more coarse and have a few benefits.
 With the more coarse hay, the horses will pick through to first eat the more tasty morsels then snuffle through each pile and do the same, before starting back 'at the beginning' and working through the piles again for the less palatable bits.
 In fact, they 'push' each other from pile to pile, and make several circuits of the paddock before everything is gone.
 This keeps them moving which is good for their feet and bodies and prevents them from ingesting too many calories.